tueda/autobreak/README.md

 [![Build Status](https://img.shields.io/travis/tueda/autobreak/master.svg)](https://travis-ci.org/tueda/autobreak)

-This package provides a simple mechanism to (semi-)automatically insert line/page breaks in long equations.
+This package implements a simple mechanism of line/page breaking within the `align` environment of the `amsmath` package; new line characters are considered as possible candidates for the breaks and the package tries to put breaks at adequate places.
+It is suitable for computer-generated long formulae with many terms.

 Example
 -------